prakayastha/Phonopy-Spectroscopy/README.md

 # Phonopy-Spectroscopy

-Phonopy-Spectroscopy is a project to add the capability to simulate vibrational spectra to the Phonopy code.[[1](#Ref1)] The software package consists of a Python module, `SpectroscoPy`, along with a set of command-line scripts for working with output from Phonopy and VASP.
+Phonopy-Spectroscopy is a project to add the capability to simulate vibrational spectra to the Phonopy code.
+The software package consists of a Python module, `SpectroscoPy`, along with a set of command-line scripts for working with output from Phonopy and VASP.
 This project was developed by Jonathan M. Skelton, the link to the original repository is [here](https://github.com/JMSkelton/Phonopy-Spectroscopy).